0ad-matters/no-gather/README.md

 # no-gather

-Resources accumulate over time, women are champions, and on random maps players start with about 50 infantry.
+Resources accumulate over time and women are champions.
 Town and city phase upgrades are fast and free.

 (a mod for [0ad](https://play0ad.com/))